hongyeqian/WAVE/README.md

-# COMP208-GROUP-31-WAVE
+# Group Project WAVE
-This is the project of COMP208 Group 31.
-The name of it is WAVE.
+This is the project of WAVE.